 Savings and credit co-operatives (SACCOs) have come under increasing public scrutiny of late, mostly on charges of loss of member funds.
-Let’s first understand SACCOs; and to do that, we have to start with the co-operative movement.
-Co-operatives are defined as an independent association of persons united with a purpose to meet their common economic, social, and cultural needs and aspirations through a jointly owned and controlled enterprise.
-SACCOs offer financial services focusing on provision of credit facilities and mobilization of funds to its members who are the users and owners.
-SACCO’s are becoming the best places to save and take loans in Kenya.
+Let’s first understand SACCOs; and to do that, we have to start with the cooperative movement.
+Co-operatives are defined as an independent association of persons united with the purpose to meet their common economic, social, and cultural needs and aspirations through a jointly owned and controlled enterprise.
+SACCOs offer financial services focusing on the provision of credit facilities and mobilization of funds to its members who are the users and owners.
+SACCOs are becoming the best places to save and take loans in Kenya.

 In Kenya, Saccos are divided into two segments: deposit-taking and non-deposit taking.
 Both segments mobilize savings deposits from members, which are used as collateral for purposes of advancing loans to members.

-The first segment is the deposit-taking SACCOs (DT-SACCOs), and the second segment are the non-deposit-taking SACCOs (non-DT-SACCOs).
-The DT-SACCOs are those that take deposits, and thus offer withdraw-able savings accounts services similar to those offered by banks.
+The first segment is the deposit-taking SACCOs (DT-SACCOs), and the second segment is the non-deposit-taking SACCOs (non-DT-SACCOs).
+The DT-SACCOs are those that take deposits and thus offer withdrawable savings account services similar to those offered by banks.
 They also offer front office services where members can walk into their banking halls as they withdraw or deposit money into their accounts.

-On the other hand, the non-DT-SACCO segment are those that mobilize savings from their members; these savings are strictly utilized as collateral for credit facilities advanced to such members.
-These deposits are not withdraw-able by the member, but can only be refunded when the member leaves the SACCO.
-The non-deposit taking SACCOs do not offer front office services as members do not hold accounts where they deposit or withdraw money.
+On the other hand, the non-DT-SACCO segment is those that mobilize savings from their members; these savings are strictly utilized as collateral for credit facilities advanced to such members.
+These deposits are not withdrawable by the member, but can only be refunded when the member leaves the SACCO.
+The non-deposit-taking SACCOs do not offer front office services as members do not hold accounts where they deposit or withdraw money.

-Deposit taking SACCOs are licensed and regulated by SASRA (SACCO Societies Regulatory Authority).
-Besides the basic saving and credit products they also provide basic banking services that is; they demand deposits, provide payment services and some even provide ATMs.
-These deposit-taking SACCOs are allowed to offer easy to withdraw savings account (banking) services, through front office savings activities.
+Deposit-taking SACCOs are licensed and regulated by SASRA (SACCO Societies Regulatory Authority).
+Besides the basic savings and credit products they also provide basic banking services that is; they demand deposits, provide payment services and some even provide ATMs.
+These deposit-taking SACCOs are allowed to offer easy-to-withdraw savings account (banking) services, through front-office savings activities.

-When choosing a SACCO, you may opt for either deposit taking or non-deposit taking.
-Whilst the non-deposit taking SACCOs are pretty straight forward; exercise caution before you join a deposit-taking SACCO.
-First of all ensure that you place your funds with credible and duly licensed deposit-taking institution.
-You should be wary of unlicensed deposit-taking entities and ponzi/pyramid schemes.
+When choosing a SACCO, you may opt for either deposit-taking or non-deposit taking.
+Whilst the non-deposit-taking SACCOs are pretty straightforward; exercise caution before you join a deposit-taking SACCO.
+First of all, ensure that you place your funds with a credible and duly licensed deposit-taking institution.
+You should be wary of unlicensed deposit-taking entities and Ponzi/pyramid schemes.
 Such entities entice members of the public to place money with them and promise quick and abnormally high returns on their money or acquisition of non-existent properties.
 Avoid placing your money with such unlicensed entities.

-The deposit taking Saccos (DT-Saccos) have continued to register impressive growth in membership, assets, revenue and dividends to shareholders.
+The deposit-taking Saccos (DT-Saccos) has continued to register impressive growth in membership, assets, revenue, and dividends to shareholders.
 This growth has had an overall positive economic impact on the individual members of these SACCOs and the national economy in general.
-This, therefore, calls on all of us to encourage and support the deposit taking SACCOs in their business.
-With the continuous growth of deposit taking savings and credit cooperative societies in Kenya, and the positive reception given to the Sacco societies concept by Kenyans of different status, regions, age and professions, the future of the co-operative movement is very bright and needs to be well nurtured.
+This, therefore, calls on all of us to encourage and support the deposit-taking SACCOs in their business.
+With the continuous growth of deposit-taking savings and credit cooperative societies in Kenya and the positive reception given to the Sacco societies concept by Kenyans of different statuses, regions, age,s and professions, the future of the cooperative movement is very bright and needs to be well nurtured.